The baby name Oliver stands out as a favorite for boys, a classic that’s never been more in fashion.

 Played by Robbie Rist, the character is meant to be darling and adorable, introducing all sorts of hilarious complications to the existing bunch of Bradys.
 He’s small and bespectacled and undeniably cute, but long-time fans of the show also saw him as an unwelcome distraction.
 If the other Brady kids had names that felt like mainstream favorites – Gregory, Peter, and Robert were solid, Top 100 choices in the era – Oliver was an outsider, in every sense of the word.

-It’s been among the fastest-rising boy names of recent years, entering the Top 100 in 2009 and galloping into the Top Ten in 2017.
-As of 2019, the name shot all the way to #3.
+Oliver ranked among the fastest-rising boy names, entering the Top 100 in 2009 and galloping into the Top Ten in 2017.
+As of 2023, the baby name Oliver stands at #3, a rank it has held since 2019.

 What do you think of the baby name Oliver?